selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-account-restore.md

 You can also always restore an account by using the mnemonic phrase (seed words).

-To do this with Polkadot-JS, navigate to the [Polkadot-JS Accounts Page](https://polkadot.js.org/apps/#/accounts).
+To do this with Polkadot-JS, navigate to the [Polkadot-JS Accounts Page](https://portal.selendra.org/#/accounts).
 Click on the "Add Account" button, and enter a name and password for the account.
 The name and the password of this added account can be set to whatever you'd like, it does not need to be the same name and password as when this account was initilly created.

 After this, delete the generated mnemonic phrase (seed words) and replace them with your _existing seed words_.
-When you replace the generated mnemonic seed with your existing one, you aren't actually creating a new account, rather adding that account onto the Polkadot-JS UI.
+When you replace the generated mnemonic seed with your existing one, you aren't actually creating a new account, rather adding that account onto the Selendra-Portal UI.
 Any account using the same seed words will have control over that account on-chain.
 This is why it is so important to keep your seed words secret and safe.

 ![restore-using-json](assets/accounts/polkadot-js-existing-json.png)